MikeIbberson/site/content/projects/panasonic.md

 Back at AltMedia Inc, Panasonic was the first high-profile web application I had the chance to collorate on and manage.
-The client came to us with several Excel workbooks that their sales teams used, asking us to convert them into a self-service portal.
-This required us to first disect the secrets of the workbook and then design a system that could (a) satisfy those requirements and (b) cater to users unfamiliar with portals and online systems.
+Panasonic came to us with several Excel workbooks that their sales team used, asking us to convert them into a self-service portal.

+I had to first disect the secrets of the workbook and then design a system that could satisfy the same requirements and cater to users unfamiliar with portals and online systems.

 ## Component-driven

-The portal serviced three user types, each drastically different not just in authorization but also responsibility.
-For this reason, we chose to approach this project with components, allowing us to build reusable elements deployed over three separate clients, all of which called a central REST API.
+The portal serviced three user types, each different in authorization and responsibility.
+Therefore, I chose to approach this project with components, allowing me reuse UIs across three separate clients, all calling into a central REST API.

-I worked mostly on these front-end assets, but helped in a few key areas of the back-end, such as with its integrations.
+I worked mostly on these front-end assets but helped in a few key areas of the back-end like its integrations.

 ## PDF signing